Ike-Kalu/clamav-faq/manual/UserManual/Installation-Windows.md

 ---

-### Faster a-la-carte Scanning with `clamd`
+### Faster a-la-carte Scanning with ClamD

-You may have noticed that `clamscan` takes a while to get started.
+You may have noticed that `clamscan.exe` takes a while to get started.
 This is because it loads the signature database each time you start a scan.
-If you require faster scanning of individual files, you will want to use `clamd` with `clamdscan` instead.
+If you require faster scanning of individual files, you will want to use `clamd.exe` with `clamdscan.exe` instead.
+Please note that many of the command line options for clamscan should instead be configured in `clamd.conf` when using `clamd.exe`.

 Continuing in the PowerShell window: